nikhilk814/python_hello_world_app/README.md

 # Hello-world-python-app

-## Continuous Integration and Continuous Delivery (CI/CD) pipeline and deploy code changes to production.
+### deploy hello-world app in python using Continuous Integration and Continuous Delivery (CI/CD) pipeline.
 Using git, github, Jenkins, and Docker, AWS EC2 by building a Hello-World application, building, testing, and deploying it to Docker Hub.

 ## Objectives
 - Containerize a simple Flask application using Docker to make it more portable and scalable.